 APA cite in full References as: Mandatta, R. (2020).
 Feeding the beloved community from a backcountry kitchen.
 Vermont Psychology.
 Retrieved from https://wp.me/p4elXk-GL

 * * *

 Robert Mandatta is the editor of Vermont Psychology.
-During the corona crisis he’s been locked down on the remote east coast of Barbados, while his wife, Jacqueline Labate, cooks with agape in their home on Galusha Hill in Vermont.
+During the height of the corona crisis he was stranded on the remote east coast of Barbados, while his wife, Jacqueline Labate, cooked with agape in their home on Galusha Hill in Vermont.